jspinak/claude-automator/src/main/java/com/claude/automator/config/README.md

 ## Configuration Now Handled by Brobot Framework

-As of Brobot v1.2.0, initial state configuration is fully handled by the framework.
+As of Brobot v1.2.0, initial state configuration and declarative region dependencies are fully handled by the framework.
 The `@State(initial = true)` annotation on PromptState is all that's needed.

 ## Previous Configuration Classes (Removed)